 The impact of pregnancy loss both on physical and mental health should also not be underestimated by employers.
 If you have an employee who has taken time off for pregnancy loss it is important to listen to their needs in order to support them back into the workplace, for example:

 - Keep in touch with the employee but avoid pressuring them into returning to the office before they are ready;

 - After a pregnancy loss an employee may need to attend further medical appointments and employers need to be aware of this;

 - Consider whether there are any reasonable adjustments you could make to support their return to the office (e.g. an employee who has suffered a pregnancy loss may not feel comfortable sitting next to a pregnant colleague, and may prefer to sit at a different desk for a while);

 - Make sure that any sick leave relating to pregnancy loss is counted separately and does impact their sickness absence record (this type of leave is protected under the Equality Act 2010).

 In addition you should talk to your employee about whether they would like their colleagues to know, and if they do, help communicate this information.

 Template Pregnancy Loss Policy

 SANDS (the stillbirth and neonatal death charity) runs an annual event to raise awareness in this area, and this year their ‘Always There campaign’ aimed to ensure that support is always there for every bereaved family.
-To mark SANDS awareness month we made available to all employers, our Pregnancy Loss Policy, which is based on a policy template created by the Miscarriage Association, with the aim of encouraging ethical employers to introduce their own policies about pregnancy loss.
+To mark SANDS awareness month we have made available to all employers, our Pregnancy Loss Policy, which is based on a policy template created by the Miscarriage Association, with the aim of encouraging ethical employers to introduce their own policies about pregnancy loss.
 For employees, asking for help in these situations is never easy and having a policy in place is the first step towards supporting employees impacted by pregnancy loss.
-The policy is available to download for free here.
+Our pregnancy loss policy is available to download for free here.